DZburst/CI-CD_Project/README.md

 * **E6 : Import data from a *.csv* file**

+  After having looked at how to generally acquire data from a csv table in Python, we tried to adapt to our situation.
+At first, we were planning on using only 1 parameter in the route, which corresponds to the path of the *.csv* file.
+But to actually make the code simpler, and also have a better overall representation, we finally chose to add another global variable, which is a dictionary that contains all the calendars used.
+Thus, not only the access is easier - both in the code and for users -, but it also allows one to store several calendars rather than only one.
+  The main problem we had with the code of this endpoint was the fact that the return value was actually an empty dictionary.
+After several tests with prints, we noticed that the if statement to acquire the data of each row, was actually always false.
+Indeed, *\ufeff* was automatically added at the beginning of the $1^{\text{st}}$ column, right before *Name*.
+So, we had to get rid of it using *codecs* and *'utf-8-sig'*.

 ## **Part 2 : GitHub Actions for Continuous Integration**

 ## **Part 3 : API & CSV file Documentation**